Senate GOP marches ahead on Barrett over Democrats’ blockade

 The fast-track confirmation process is like none other in U.S. history so close to a presidential election.

-Senate Democratic leader Chuck Schumer of New York said Friday that the Republican push to seat Barrett was “the most partisan, hypocritical, least legitimate process in the history of the nation.”
+Schumer said Friday that the Republican push to seat Barrett was “the most partisan, hypocritical, least legitimate process in the history of the nation.”

 “We’re not going to have business as usual,” Schumer said as he forced one procedural vote after another.